What to do if you’ve been assaulted

 TRU Wellness Centre

-One-to-one holistic health consultations and heath information.
+One-to-one holistic health consultations and health information.
 Student peer support is offered through the Student Wellness Ambassador Team (SWAT).

 - OM 1479

-Security are on campus 24/7 and can provide accompaniment to students through their SafeWalk services.
+Security is on campus 24/7 and can provide accompaniment to students through their SafeWalk services.